'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 Most people I know who are are staying away aren't doing it because of Trump's EOs or new rules that are coming.
 The majority are caucasian Canadian citizens, so they'd breeze right in anyway.

 It's more that many Canadians that I've talked to feel that discretionary travel to the US is tacit support for Trump and his Republicans.
-We realize it's a drop in the oce
+We realize it's a drop in the ocean, but it's the only tool we have.

+My wife and her friends recently cancelled a 'girl's weekend' in Seattle.
+I have a cousin who recently made the decision to go to Cuba in May instead of the Hawaii trip she had planned.
+Other friends who cancelled a Disney trip.
+Still others who cancelled San Diego and went to Mexico.

+I also know of several people here in Vancouver who booked trips to points south and east and specifically avoided (cheaper) US carriers so they could avoid transiting the USA.
+They instead transited YYZ, YUL and MEX.

 Gerry Ford, 1974 (Score:2)